 Helping you become all you can be and helping you discover your path to fulfillment.

 - Cognitive and behavioural therapies

 Photos & videos

-When considering therapy it is natural not to be clear about the length and depth of engagement that is right for you or an approach that might be most helpful.
+When considering therapy it is natural not to be clear about the length and depth of engagement that is right for you.
 I recommend that you get in touch and we can arrange an initial meeting.
-This will be an opportunity to meet each other, to talk about your difficulties and to decide if therapy feels right for you.
+This will be an opportunity to meet each other, to talk about your difficulties and to decide if therapy feels right.

 If, following our first meeting, we decide to continue, we would agree to a regular time to meet once a week.